Plugin Manager¶

 manager.init_app(app)

-Once the application is bound, the instance of the manager bound to the application can be accessed through app.plugin_manager
+Once the application is bound, the instance of the manager bound to the application can be accessed through app.plugin_manager.

-proxy also contains its references.
+The current_app proxy also contains its references.

 Auto-discovery of plugins¶

-.
+Once the application binding is complete, you can access all plugins using PluginManager.plugins.
 This attribute will automatically discover all instances of unloaded plugins, followed by instances of loaded plugins at

 for plugin in manager.plugins: